loykin/apirun/README.md

   store.table_schema_migrations, store.table_migration_runs, and store.table_stored_env individually (explicit names
   take precedence over the prefix).
 - You can inspect current/applied versions with: `apimigrate status --config <path>`.

+### Body templating default

+By default, request bodies are rendered as Go templates when they contain {{...}}.
+You can disable this by:
+- Setting request.render_body: false in a specific YAML request; or
+- Setting the programmatic Migrator.RenderBodyDefault = false to make unannotated requests send the raw body as-is.

+This is useful when you want to post JSON that legitimately includes template-like braces.

 ### Customizing store table names (rules)